DSP-Giniminds/Docker_Databases/README.md

 ## Deployment

-All databases are deployed on Docker on server 10.10.20.32 and automated through Jenkins running on 10.10.20.48.
+All databases are deployed on Docker and automated through Jenkins.

 ## Each Branch Contains